Michael Trevino: Career

 He played the role of Jaime Vega on the short-lived 2007 television series Cane.
 In 2008, Trevino was cast for a three-episode arc on The CW's 90210, playing Ozzie, a student at West Beverly Hills High School and love interest for Naomi.

 Beginning in 2009, Trevino starred as Tyler Lockwood in the series The Vampire Diaries on The CW.
 Trevino appeared as the same character in a recurring role on the Vampire Diaries spin-off series The Originals in 2013, the first major character to transition from one show to another.
+His work garnered him two Teen Choice Awards and nominations for ALMA Awards.
 In April 2015, it was announced that Trevino would be leaving The Vampire Diaries after the end of the sixth season, like his co-star Nina Dobrev.

-As of 2019, he stars in the CW's Roswell, New Mexico.
+He later returned in the eighth season for the series finale.